GedSargent/tailwind-empty-project/README.md

 ## Pre-requesites

 - You will need Node installed on your machine for this project to work.
-Download it [here](https://nodejs.org/en/download/).
+Download it [here](https://nodejs.org/en/download/) if you haven't installed it already.

-- If you haven't done so already, install [live-server](https://github.com/tapio/live-server) globally on your machine by running the following command in your terminal:
+- Install [live-server](https://github.com/tapio/live-server) globally on your machine (if you haven't already) by running the following command in your terminal:

 ```bash
 npm install -g live-server